Frederick W. Hughes: Early life and education

-Hughes was born in Dallas, Texas on July 29, 1943.
-In 1947, his family moved to Houston, Texas and Hughes began taking art classes at the Museum of Fine Arts at the age of 7.
-He majored in art history at the University of St. Thomas in Houston, but he did not graduate.
+Hughes, the eldest of three children, began taking art classes at the Museum of Fine Arts, Houston, at the age of seven.
+He attended the Woodrow Wilson Elementary School. and St. Thomas High School in Houston, where he made the honor roll in his sophomore year.
+He studied art history at the University of St. Thomas in Houston, but he did not graduate because he failed the required theology course.

-While studying at the university, Hughes was mentored by John and Dominique de Menil, heirs to the Schlumberger oil fortune, who financed the art history department at St. Thomas.
-He accompanied them on art-buying trips to New York and Europe, and they helped him get his first job at the Alexander Iolas Gallery in Paris.
+While at the university, Hughes was mentored by businessman John de Menil and his wife Dominique de Menil, heirs to the Schlumberger oil fortune and major arts patrons who supported the art history department at St. Thomas.
+Through the de Menils, Hughes accompanied them on art-buying trips to New York and Europe, experiences that helped shape his connoisseurship.
+They later assisted him in securing his first professional position at the Alexander Iolas Gallery in Paris.